antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 Malcolm waved his free hand.
 "Sorted *that* two days ago.
 They saw it my way in the end.
 Still, happy it's Friday night.
 Happy to be here."

 "Mmm," Julius said.
-He slipped his forefinger into the space between the button of Malcolm's shirt and touched his skin.
+He slipped his forefinger into the space between the button of Malcolm's shirt and his trousers and touched his skin.
 Malcolm made a pleased sound.
 Cuddling, he was cuddling his pet wolf of a Friday night and it was rather wonderful.

 "And how was your week, Julz?"